lewisacidic/progressbar/README.md

 HTML5 `progress` object is inserted to the notebook and manipulated with Javascript.

-A class that wraps the interable, `ProgIter` is provided.
+A class that wraps an iterable, `ProgIter` is provided.